 Connecting With Americans Outside Washington, DC

 In addition, we work to ensure that State Department leaders are reaching out to Americans in their communities around the country.
 Through liaison with civic and foreign policy groups, the team promotes opportunities for dialogue with policymakers at forums such as World Affair Councils, Chambers of Commerce, colleges and universities, national civil society conventions, regional conferences, and board meetings.
 The team also accomplishes this through the Foreign Affairs Campus Coordinator Program, which maintains relationships with networks of college students, and the Hometown Diplomat Program, in which diplomats visit educational, civic and local organizations in their hometowns.
 These public outreach trip range from half to multiple-days, and aim to encourage the free exchange of information and opinions with a broad cross-section of community groups.

 Providing Information and Making Sure Your Voice Is Heard

 Our office is also a central hub for receiving, tracking, and reporting citizens’ opinions to the Department’s experts and leaders.
-PL provides numerous platforms for citizens to voice their thoughts and comments on issues that concern them most.
-We receive opinions and comments by phone, hardcopy mail, electronic mail, though social media outlets and we respond to general information requests addressed to the Secretary of State and other Department officials.
+PE provides numerous platforms for citizens to voice their thoughts and comments on issues that concern them most.
+We receive opinions and comments by phone, hardcopy mail, electronic mail, and social media outlets.
+We respond to general information requests addressed to the Secretary of State and other Department officials.